Saturday 7th September, 2024

 Roald Dahl has soft orange-red buds open to medium-sized, cupped rosettes of perfect apricot colouring.
 They are extremely robust and have a lovely fruity tea scent.
 Very healthy all round attractive compact bush.
 Few thorns.

 These are of course just a few of the newer cultivars but they are all mostly good performers and find favour with those that love that old fashioned style of bloom and scented roses.
-Click the link and check all the Austin roses out.
+Click the

 It's all go with heaps of spring stock arriving daily and the team getting it all away..
 We will be brim full in no time... the best time of year in a garden centre